 Necchi BF Supernova Ultra ~ Another zippy machine.
 It makes a wonderful straight stitch.
 I use it when I need a quick run of straight stitching, like the apron straps.

 Pfaff 1222E ~ I thought I was done with the Singer and Necchi machines.
 Then I came across the Pfaff and needed to try it for the special built-in foot capability.
 The “IDT” system feeds layers of fabric evenly, something I need a special attachment to do on my other machines.
 The Pfaff is strong, silent, and will go as slow as I need it to go.
 It instantly became a favorite.
-I use this for all my top stitching on the aprons.
+I use this for general sewing when I don’t need an industrial.

 Singer 31-15 ~ This industrial sewing machine is from 1915, but behaves brand new!
 It is the smoothest to operate out of all my machines.
 I can use stronger threads with this machine than I can with the domestic machines above.